 [1] 0.5471815

-The F statistic for testing whether the factor explains the variation in Y is
+The F statistic for testing whether the factor explains the variation

 Under the null hypothesis

-is distributed as .
-Large values of argue in favor of
+.
+Large values of